-- 5.1.1 The objectives of this acquisition management system are to ensure: - 5.1.1.1 That goods and services, including construction works and consultant services are procured by the Municipality only in accordance with the authorised procedures incorporated herein; - 5.1.1.2 That expenditure on goods and services, including construction works and consultant services is incurred in terms of an approved budget; - 5.1.1.3 That the threshold values of the different procurement procedures are complied with; - 5.1.1.4 That bid documentation, evaluation and adjudication criteria, and general conditions of contract are in accordance with the requirements of relevant legislation including, the Preferential Procurement Policy Framework Act, and any conditions of the Construction Industry Development Board Act; and - 5.1.1.5 That procurement guidelines issued by the National Treasury are taken into account.
+5.1.1 The objectives of this acquisition management system are to ensure:

+- a.
+That goods and services, including construction works and consultant services are procured by the Municipality only in accordance with the authorized procedures incorporated herein. - b.
+That expenditure on goods and services, including construction works and consultantservices is incurred in terms of an approved budget - c.
+That the threshold values of the different procurement procedures are complied with. - d.
+That bid documentation, evaluation and adjudication criteria, and general conditions of contract are in accordance with the requirements of relevant legislation including, the Preferential Procurement Policy Framework Act, and any conditions of the Construction Industry Development Board Act; and - e.
+That procurement guidelines issued by the National Treasury are taken into account.